codechusetts/codechusetts/README.md

 <h2 align="left">🖋️ My blog</h2>

-> Tools, languages, and other things that I want to share with.
+> Programming languages, and other things that I want to share with.
 <p> Check out
   <a href = "https://codechusetts.github.io/" target="_blank" rel="noreferrer noopener">insights
     </a>